volt-software/Ichor/README.md

 * Less magic configuration
     * code as configuration, as much as possible bundled in one place
 * As much type-safety as possible, prefer compile errors over run-time errors.
-* Less multi-threading to prevent data races and similar issues
+* Well-defined and managed multi-threading to prevent data races and similar issues
     * Use of an event loop
     * Where multi-threading is desired, provide easy to use abstractions to prevent issues
 * Performance-oriented design in all-parts of the framework / making it easy to get high performance and low latency